 sudo dnf install libRmath-devel -y

-How to Install R Packages from CRAN
+Install R Packages from CRAN

 Now that R is installed on your system, you can launch the R terminal instance.